 The main trailheads are on 10th St in Kalamazoo and North Bailey Ave in South Haven.
 However, there are several access points along the way, including Bloomingdale and Grand Junction.

 Besides the joy of riding through the rough, the trail itself has a bit of history to be appreciated.
-Most of the Kal-Haven Trail is located in Van Buren County and runs along the former route used by the Kalamazoo and South Haven Railroad.
+Most of the trail is located in Van Buren County and runs along the former route used by the Kalamazoo and South Haven Railroad.

 The railroad was built in 1870 as a means to transport lumber and operated for a little more than 100 years.
 The trail opened in 1991 and is one of the oldest trail conversions in the state.
 It has been hailed as the cornerstone of Michigan’s trail system, which helped set the groundwork for future trails.